oogieoogieful/BB60C_Matlab_API/README.txt

 		window			flat top (b/c Non-native chosen)
 		vbw units		Power - need to be tested in Log
 ********************************************************************************

 Data Description:
-	Frequencies Span from 20 MHz - 1GHz with 401408 frequency bins,
+	Frequencies Span from 20 MHz - 1GHz with 401408 frequency bins:
-	Accordingly, every power measurement or calculation has same dimension.
+	Accordingly, every power measurement or calculation number of columns.